pulumi/pulumi-hugo/themes/default/content/blog/how-to-create-and-share-a-pulumi-template/index.md

 Project creators who go down this path will be prompted in the browser for the same configuration values as they would with the CLI, and afterward, they'll be able to deploy the project either with the Pulumi CLI or with [Pulumi Deployments](https://www.pulumi.com/docs/intro/deployments/).

+## See it in action

-Watch this [Modern Infrastructure](https://www.youtube.com/playlist?list=PLyy8Vx2ZoWloyj3V5gXzPraiKStO2GGZw) video to see another example of creating and sharing your own Pulumi template:
+You can watch this [Modern Infrastructure video](https://www.youtube.com/playlist?list=PLyy8Vx2ZoWloyj3V5gXzPraiKStO2GGZw) to see another example of creating and sharing a Pulumi template:

 {{< youtube "-jbZ_LZz31M?rel=0" >}}